r4hu1s0n7/HelloDB/README.md

 # HelloDB
 Database build from scratch just for learning purpose.
 It has all the basic commands and it maintains a **B+ tree** index for records, So every operation is Log(n).
 It also saves data in csv format in file and we can resume database session.

+Check my posts on [Why do we need BTree and B+Tree?](https://rahul-soni.com/posts/why-do-we-need-btree-and-bplustree/) and [Implementating B+Tree](https://rahul-soni.com/posts/implementing-bplustree/)

 ## Usage
 #### Meta Commands